khpf88/Lisa-AI-Voice-Assistant/doc/specification.md

 **Speech-to-Text (STT):** Faster Whisper will be used for local, CPU-optimized STT inference.
 Client-side VAD ensures that only active speech segments are sent for transcription.

-**Text-to-Speech (TTS):** Kokoro-TTS or KittenTTS will be used for Text-to-Speech, which are **local libraries**.
-It aims for natural expressiveness but does not natively support voice cloning or strong, specific emotional speech.
+**Text-to-Speech (TTS):** The application supports multiple, selectable, local TTS engines.
+The default is `Kokoro`, but it can be configured to use `KittenTTS` or `Marvis`.
 TTS audio will be generated as a continuous stream in Opus format, allowing for both low initial latency and gapless playback.

 **Language Model (LLM):** The application currently focuses on **local, CPU-optimized LLMs** (e.g., TinyLlama or LiquidAI LFM).
 While multiple LLM providers (Google Gemini API, OpenAI, DeepSeek, Grok) can be integrated, they are currently disabled/commented out.
 LLM responses are streamed for low-latency TTS.